AnonymousPaperAuthor/icml-rebuttal-figures/eligibility_unstructured_ministral.md

 - a fixed binary-tree problem structure, and
 - a rigid structured-CoT output format.

-We had already added the eligibility task to address the first point.
-This additional analysis addresses the second point by changing the model's output format while keeping the underlying task generation process fixed.

 ## How The Eligibility Tasks Are Generated

 A typical example gives the model a short applicant paragraph in ordinary prose and a set of eligibility rules.
 For instance, the paragraph may say that an applicant is 41 years old, earns `$63,000`, has a credit score of `730`, and has `$29,500` in savings, while the rules ask whether the applicant meets age, income, credit-score, and savings requirements, plus two combined requirements and a final eligible / not-eligible decision.